 Reality check.
 Most of us don’t live close to a farmer’s market and will be purchasing our fruits and vegetables at the grocery or supermarket.
-So how do I pick the best, sweetest, and the freshest watermelon?
+So how do I pick a watermelon that’s the best, sweetest, and the freshest in the basket?

 Watermelon is one of the most important fruits to really know how to pick well, since it’s probably the largest fruit you will buy.
 Serving up a dull, tasteless and underripe watermelon is always disappointing the host and guests.